fibo/fibo.github.io/_posts/2013-07-02-how-to-install-dbdoracle.md

 Type `quit` to exit.
 But remember that,

-<div class="alert info">Oracle Instant Client right version depends only on your host Operating System version.</div>
+<div class="paper info">Oracle Instant Client right version depends only on your host Operating System version.</div>

 I'm going to put files under `$HOME/opt/Oracle` and store the *.zip* in the packages folder, so here there are my files